DevSnicket/plugin-discovery/README.md

 require("./plugin1.js")
 ```

 The Babel plug-in has a single parameter named ignoreDirectoryNames.
 When not specified the parameter defaults to node_modules.
-Scanning of the node_modules directory would be inefficient and likely to take a long time.
+Scanning of the node_modules directory for plug-ins would be inefficient and likely to take a long time.

+When using WebPack it will run Babel for the plug-in repository even if its in a node_modules directory.
+This means plug-ins will be discovered and rewritten into the output plug-in repository file so long as they aren't also in the node_modules directory (see above).

 Install using [`npm`](https://www.npmjs.com/package/@devsnicket/plugin-discovery-commonjs-babel-plugin):